 Moving up the waste hierarchy

 We’ve been successfully reducing the amount of waste sent to landfill over the last 10 years.
-Landfill as a means of waste disposal, pollutes the environment and emits large quantities of greenhouse gas emissions as a byproduct of decay.
-Therefore, the majority of your black bins are now sent to the Energy from Waste (EfW) plant to be incinerated.
-Through incineration, the toxic gases can be captured, and it reduces our need to find more landfill sites, hence protecting the environment.
-EfW is also able to produce electricity during the process of incineration.
+Landfill as a means of waste disposal pollutes the environment and emits large quantities of greenhouse gas emissions as a byproduct of decay.
+Therefore, most of your black bins are now sent to the Energy from Waste (EfW) plant to be incinerated.
+Through incineration, the toxic gases can be captured, and less land is required for landfill, hence protecting our environment.
+EfW also produces electricity during incineration (hence its name) making the best use of the process we have to deal with waste.

 Decarbonising Our Operations

-At West London Waste, we are embedding carbon reduction and sustainability into our business.
+At West London Waste, we are embedding carbon reduction and sustainability into our operation.
 We’ve so far achieved:

 - Switched to renewable gas and electricity at our offices